What is the Seattle Children’s 22q Clinic?

 When your child comes to the 22q Clinic, a core group of clinic team members assesses your child.
 They create a special plan and involve other team members based on your child’s specific needs.
-Your team may include professionals from our Craniofacial Center and other areas of healthcare such as Audiology, Cardiology, Endocrinology, Gastroenterology, Genetic Counseling, Immunology, Medical Genetics, Neurology, Neurodevelopmental, Neuropsychology, Otolaryngology, Psychiatry and Psychology, Sleep Medicine, Speech and Language Pathology and Social Work.
+Your team may include professionals from our Craniofacial Center and other areas of healthcare such as Audiology, Cardiology, Endocrinology, Gastroenterology and Hepatology, Genetic Counseling, Immunology, Medical Genetics, Neurology, Neurodevelopmental, Neuropsychology, Otolaryngology, Psychiatry and Psychology, Sleep Medicine, Speech and Language Pathology and Social Work.

 The members of your team work closely to coordinate your child’s care whenever possible.
 Our goals are to diagnose and treat each problem that affects your child and to understand the overall picture of your child’s health and manage their care.
 We also work to connect your family with helpful resources.

 Who needs the 22q Clinic?